 I am not a slut, though I thank the gods I am foul.
+TOUCHSTONE.

 Well, praised be the gods for thy foulness; sluttishness may come hereafter.
-But be it as it may be, I will marry thee; and to that end I have been with Sir Oliver Martext, the vicar of the next village, who hath promis'd to meet me in this place of the forest, and to couple us.
+But be it as it may be, I will marry thee.
+And to that end I have been with Sir Oliver Martext, the vicar of the next village, who hath promised to meet me in this place of the forest and to couple us.
+JAQUES.

-[Aside] I would fain see this meeting.
+[Aside.]
+I would fain see this meeting.

+AUDREY.
 Well, the gods give us joy!

 Amen.
-A man may, if he were of a fearful heart, stagger in this attempt; for here we have no temple but the wood, no assembly but horn-beasts.
+A man may, if he were of a fearful heart, stagger in this attempt, for here we have no temple but the wood, no assembly but horn-beasts.
 But what though?
 Courage!
 As horns are odious, they are necessary.
-It is said: 'Many a man knows no end of his goods.'
-Right!
+It is said, "Many a man knows no end of his goods."
+Right.
 Many a man has good horns and knows no end of them.
 Well, that is the dowry of his wife; 'tis none of his own getting.
 Horns?
 Even so.
 Poor men alone?
-No, no; the noblest deer hath them as huge as the rascal.
+No, no, the noblest deer hath them as huge as the rascal.
 Is the single man therefore blessed?
-No; as a wall'd town is more worthier than a village, so is the forehead of a married man more honourable than the bare brow of a bachelor; and by how much defence is better than no skill, by so much is horn more precious than to want.
-Here comes Sir Oliver.
+No. As a walled town is more worthier than a village, so is the bachelor.
+And by how much defence is better than no skill, by so much is horn more precious than to want.